-The White House has been the official residence of every President of the United States with the exception of George Washington.
+The White House has been the official residence of every President of the United States except for the very first U.S. president: George Washington.

 Construction started in 1792 and in 1800, when the building was almost completed, president John Adams moved in.
 Ever since, each President of the United States has lived in the White House.
 In 1814, British troops invaded the defenseless city and torched several buildings, including the Capitol, the Treasury, the War Department and the White House.
 President Madison decided to rebuild the public buildings.